-All staff follow a CPD programme; the 2014/15 offer includes bespoke training from Meadowfields; the Educational Psychology package purchased by BGS can be adapted to meet any CPD needs.
-Specialist support is accessed via the Local Inclusion Forum Team (LIFT); Early Intervention Support; Swale Inclusion Service; Educational Psychology; Specialist Teaching Service.
+All staff follow a CPD programme; bespoke training from Meadowfields; the Educational Psychology package purchased by BGS can be adapted to meet any CPD needs.
+Specialist support is accessed via the Local Inclusion Forum Team (LIFT); Early Intervention Support; Swale Inclusion Service; Educational Psychology and the Specialist Teaching Service.